 Funding Information

 We would like to thank the members of the Bridges Laboratory for helpful discussions regarding this work.
-We would also like to acknowledge funding from the National Institutes of Diabetes and Digestive Kidney Diseases (NIDDK; R01DK107535), the National Institutes of General Medical Sciences (NIGMS; R01GM07068), the Undergraduate Research Opportunity Program (UROP to KL).
+We would also like to acknowledge funding from the National Institutes of Diabetes and Digestive Kidney Diseases (NIDDK; R01DK107535), the National Institutes of General Medical Sciences (NIGMS; R01GM07068), the Undergraduate Research Opportunity Program (UROP to KL), and a Pilot and Feasibility Grant from the Jackson Laboratory.
 We would also like to thank the developers and funders of the Diversity Outbred Database, Diversity Informatics Platform and GeneNetwork for their commitment to open science and for providing the data used in these analyses.

 Author Contributions